libialany/pycheck/README.md

 - [Changelog](#changelog)

 ## Installation
-Currently this module is not available through pypi so you must clone the repo and drag the Pycheck.py file into your project directory.
+Currently, this module is not available through PyPI so you must clone the repo and drag the Pycheck.py file into your project directory.
 You will also require the beautifulsoup4 module and the win10toast module.

 ## Usage
 To use this module we first need to import the module into our python project.